roff(7) — Linux manual page

 does not happen with natural language text unless the output line

-with specialized text like program source code. groff provides a
+specialized text like program source code. groff provides a means

-means of telling the formatter where the line may be broken
+of telling the formatter where the line may be broken without

-without hyphens.
-This is done with the non-printing break point
+hyphens.
+This is done with the non-printing break point escape

-location.
-A blank input line not only causes a break, but by
+A blank input line not only causes a break, but by default it also

-default it also outputs a one-line vertical space (effectively a
+outputs a one-line vertical space (effectively a blank output

-blank output line).
-Macro packages may discourage or disable
+line).
+Macro packages may discourage or disable this “blank line

 After the formatter performs an automatic break, it may then

-reaches the right margin.
-Extra spaces between words are
+the right margin.
+Extra spaces between words are preserved.

-preserved.
-Leading and trailing spaces are handled as noted
+Leading and trailing spaces are handled as noted above.
+Text can

-above.
-Text can be aligned to the left or right margin only, or
+be aligned to the left or right margin only, or centered, using

-called simply “tabs”, in the input into movements to the next tab
+simply “tabs”, in the input into movements to the next tab stop.

-stop.
-Tab stops are by default located every half inch measured
+Tab stops are by default located every half inch measured from the

-from the drawing position corresponding to the beginning of the
+drawing position corresponding to the beginning of the input line;

-input line; see subsection “Page geometry” below.
-With them,
+see subsection “Page geometry” below.
+With them, simple tables

-simple tables can be made.
-However, this method can be
+can be made.
+However, this method can be deceptive, as the

-deceptive, as the appearance (and width) of the text in an editor
+appearance (and width) of the text in an editor and the results

-and the results from the formatter can vary greatly, particularly
+from the formatter can vary greatly, particularly when

-when proportional typefaces are used.
-A tab character does not
+proportional typefaces are used.
+A tab character does not cause a

-cause a break and therefore does not interrupt filling.
-The
+break and therefore does not interrupt filling.
+The formatter

-composition; there are many details to track when using the “tab”
+many details to track when using the “tab” and “field” low-level

 Requests and macros